Seth1024T/Hello-World-4/README.md

 how we can put those functions into modules, and eventually into seperate files (that contain modules).

-Hello Word 4 further adds to, and modifies Hello World 3: https://github.com/Seth1024T/Hello-World-3
+Hello World 4 further adds to, and modifies Hello World 3: https://github.com/Seth1024T/Hello-World-3

 In Hello World 4 we hide information in functions, and put those functions into other functions.
 This may seem silly at first, but it shows some more advance concepts in how to make libaries,